 Kevin Young Ever since I started writing poems in earnest, I was also writing essays, particularly about art.
 I edited too; my first project, Giant Steps, was a collection of poetry, fiction, and nonfiction by young black writers.
 It gave me the chance to see where the genres were and how they were being developed.
 I think now we’re arguably in this great renaissance of black writing, with poetry and beyond.

-AF I’m curious what set The Grey Album, your first book about lying, into being.
+AF I’m curious what set The Grey Album, your first book, into being.
 I’ve always been taken with the organizational structure of that project; those essays form a kind of subterranean system of associative roots and references (even between headings and chapter titles).

 KY I was interested in different aspects of African American culture and I found myself seeing these connections across genres and centuries.
 I wanted to write a book that understood that and the essay form seemed the way to do it.
 I’m happy that it worked out.
 The kernel of the book came some twenty years before, but I think it was mostly just a series of ideas rather than a series of arguments—or maybe the other way around (laughs).
 After I settled on the title I started thinking about embodying these kinds of changes, but also supporting them with quotes, riffs, the various struts of language.